eMahtab/pessimistic-locking/README.md

 ```

 ### Code Execution Outputs :
-**Note that at the start of every run the quanity of product_id 1 is reset to 5 with an update statement**
+**Note that at the start of every run, I manually set the quanity of product_id 1 to 5 with an update statement**
 ```sql
 UPDATE product_inventory set quantity= 5 where product_id = 1
 ```